roadsnail/Hive-SLR2-SLT2-Zigbee2MQTT-with-node-RED/README.md

 ## node-RED flow (flow.json)

-This connects to a local mqtt broker - so if re-using this flow, be sure to change any mqtt publish/subscribe nodes to reflect your own mqtt broker IP and/or authorisation.
+This connects to my local mqtt broker - so if re-using this flow, be sure to change any mqtt publish/subscribe nodes to reflect your own mqtt broker IP and/or authorisation.

 Also note that it incorporates flows to enable Domoticz thermostats/switches to be updated by node-RED.
 These nodes may be deleted if not using Domoticz.

 ## Relay Control - Hot Water

 Hot Water relay control is relatively simple.
-Just publish 3 mqqt messages for each state (Off/On).
+Just publish 3 mqqt messages in sequence for each state (Off/On).
 (The 'get' message is required):-

 #### Switch off HW Relay mqtt message sequence (SLT2 displays 'Off'):-